xrdocs/ncs5500/_tutorials/bgp-flowspec-on-ncs5500.md

 This post aimed at clarifying some specific aspects of the NCS550 BGP Flowspec implementation.
 - the space used by Flowspec rules is variable and dependant on the complexity
-- ranges can use different memory size and it's usually the best to use power of twos or values just higher, the worst case being values just below the power of twos
+- ranges can use different memory sizes and it's usually the best to use power of twos
 - the officially supported scale is 3000 "simple" rules
 - the NCS55A2-MOD-SE-S based on Jericho+ with OP eTCAM can program up to 250 rules per second
 - exceeding the scale won't have much consequences

 We will update it with new content and corrections in the future if required.
 As usual, use the comment section below for your questions.